 4) Social media is the “new normal”

-While traditional PR is still the base of any PR strategy, 2020 has made digital PR the most effective method for companies to get the word out there about their brand and business.
+While traditional PR is still the base of any PR strategy, 2021 has made digital PR the most effective method for companies to get the word out there about their brand and business.
 Some trends still will continue to be relevant for any company, but we’re also seeing new trends emerging.
-Whatever happens this year, public relations will continue to be essential for any company to reach its audience and connect with media professionals.
+Whatever happens in the remainder of this year, public relations will continue to be essential for any company to reach its audience and connect with media professionals.
 Either on their own or with the help of PR professionals like Pressfarm, companies can gain knowledge of current and future trends in the PR industry and understand how to create content that will help them gain the attention of journalists and their target audiences.